 8. Freepik Mystic

-Mystic leverages cutting-edge Flux.1 Pro technology to create hyper-realistic 2K photos inside Freepik.
-Excellent if you already have a Freepik Premium subscription and need photorealistic stock imagery.
+Mystic is the in-house model line from Freepik – which rebranded as Magnific in 2026 – using fine-tunes of Flux and other models to create hyper-realistic photos at up to 4K.
+Excellent if you already have a Premium subscription and need photorealistic stock imagery.

 9. Krea.ai